-Capital market is a market for long-term securities that includes both debt and equity.
-Companies and governments can raise long term funds (more than a year) through this market.
+Capital market is a financial market for long-term securities that includes both debt and equity.
+Companies and governments can raise long-term funds (more than a year) through this market.
 The capital market connects the surplus units with the deficit units.
 It means that the funds are channelized from those who have excess capital to those who need it.

 Funds are raised by issuing capital market instruments like stocks and bonds.
 These instruments have a higher risk than money market instruments.
 However, at the same time, these instruments generate higher returns.
 These markets are strictly regulated in order to avoid any fraudulent practices.
 The Securities and Exchange Commission (SEC) regulates the capital or securities market in the USA.

 Functions of Capital Market

 The capital market plays an important role in the development of an economy.
 Let us discuss the functions of these markets for a deeper insight.